nipun1999/AgoraAndroid/README.md

-## This is the codebase for the agora android app.
+## Codebase for the agora android app.

 I have used Native Java for development.
 Currently i have used firebase authentication for registration and login but later on we will move to rest API’s.